JEHAL981/ToDo-api-example/README.md

 ### Local

-To run the tests locally against the test portal environment:
+To run the tests locally against the todo api:

 1. Run `npm run test`